stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 instance.apply(array, write);
 ```

-We add the following factory method to the descriptor set to create an update:
+We add the following factory method to the descriptor set to create an update for a given set of resources:

 ```java
 public <T extends Structure> Update<T> update(Layout.Binding binding, Collection<Resource<T>> updates) {